hathach/tinyusb/doxygen/started_demo.md

-# Run Demos #
+# Demos #

 For simplicity and user's convenience, there are only 2 basic application demos which are *Device* and *Host* respectively.
 Each application demo, however, has a few projects, each for its supported RTOS.
-For instance in the /demo/device you will find:
+For instance, in addition to the *src* folder, you will also find in the /demo/device

 - device\_os\_none for no RTOS
 - device\_freertos for freeRTOS